jcobo88/packet-tracer-networking-lab/README.md

 I generated HTTP traffic from multiple internal clients at the same time.

-ROUTER01 translated the sessions to the same public IP while keeping the connections separate using TCP port information.
+ROUTER01 translated the sessions to the same public IP while keeping the individual connections separate using TCP port information.

 ![Multiple HTTP Clients](screenshots/50-pat-multiple-http-clients.png)

-This demonstrated why PAT allows many internal devices to share one public IPv4 address without confusing the return traffic.
+This demonstrated how PAT allows many internal devices to share one public IPv4 address while still maintaining separate sessions.

 ---